 There are a number of funding sources available to doctoral students.
 Some sources of funding admitted students may seek include:

-Many faculty have research grants that support students, providing them with a stipend and tuition.
-Research assistants typically work 20 hours per week while funded by assistantships.
+Faculty may research grants which support students and provide a stipend, tuition, and health insurance.
+Research assistants typically work 20 hours per week while funded by assistantships

 The intent of the Grinter fellowship is to facilitate the recruitment of outstanding students.
 Therefore only full-time students entering the degree program for the first time are eligible for this award.
 Grinter Fellowship stipends are normally in the $2,000-$4,000 range.
 Regardless of the size of the stipend, all fellowships in this program should be identified as “Grinter Fellowships”.
 Tuition money from the Dean’s Office may accompany this fellowship.
 Continuation of the Grinter beyond the first year is contingent upon satisfactory student progress.

 This program provides support for one year of graduate study to students affiliated with Historically Black Colleges and Universities, Hispanic serving Institutions and Native-American Serving Colleges and Universities.
 Funding is dependent on experience and the obligations for full or part-time work.